-English Learner (EL) Parents
+English Learner (EL) Program

 Wyoming Public Schools provides unique opportunities for students and families that have a home or native language other than English.
 The diverse backgrounds of our students adds to the richness of our schools and we encourage you to celebrate and maintain your native languages and cultural identities.
 It is our goal to do everything possible to further your child’s education and English language development.